liqd/adhocracy4/docs/datamodel.md

 -   each django app can define new phase types
 -   describes possible actions in current phase
     -   used for permissions
-    -   used to enabled / disable call-to-actions
+    -   used to enable / disable call-to-actions
 -   sets content of the participation tab in project detail view

 user generated content